Why we started

 Individual student data drives our instructional focus.
 All students begin with a thorough diagnostic assessment that pinpoints instructional gaps and student needs.
 Parents receive a comprehensive data report before instruction begins and they can follow their child's growth with frequent progress monitoring data and teacher lesson reports.

-In addition, all teachers are certified reading specialists or special education teachers trained in the science of reading and the structured literacy approach.
-Lesson plans follow the Orton-Gillingham framework.
+In addition, all teachers are certified reading specialists and trained in structured literacy and multi-sensory math.

 Who We Are